arc-bphc/arc-iot/arc-iot.md

 * Max Size: 300mm x 300mm x 300mm (l x b x h)
 * Max Weight: 5kg
 * Max Operating Voltage: 12V
-* Power Supply Unit: Onboard battery (Li-Po, Li-Ion NiMH, NiCd, or Lead Acid)
+* Power Supply Unit: Onboard battery (Li-Po, Li-Ion NiMH, NiCd, or Lead-acid)
 * Wireless Communication: 2.4 GHz RF, WiFi, Bluetooth, NRF, or ZigBee can be used

 ### Other Requirements

 * Commercially available ready-made robots are not allowed.
 * Each team is allowed to have only one robot.
 * The robot may be autonomous or manually controlled.
-If manually controlled, the bot must be controlled over wireless.
+If manually controlled, the bot must be controlled over wireless **only**.
 * The robot must have an appendage for lifting and placing the bomb without pulling/pushing or damaging the bomb in any way.
 This can be any mechanical setup.
 * There are no restrictions on the sensors.
 However, to complete the competition, each robot must have a WiFi module and an RFID scanner onboard.